 Their silky fur is filled with waves and is not as curly as the Poodle which makes this hybrid a little easier to groom.

-They are a hypoallergenic breed which means they may just be a perfect companion to those who are allergic to dog fur and dander.
+They are a hypoallergenic dog which means they may just be a perfect companion to those who are allergic to dog fur and dander.

 The Whoodle often has a head which is slightly larger than the rest of their body.
 Their eyes are often buried beneath their fur and are dark in color.

 Their appearance matches their persona, a cuddly appearance for a dog who just wants your companionship.

 The Whoodle stands at between 12 to 20 inches in height, and weighs around 20 to 45lb.
 This of course depends on the size variation of your dog.
 In general, however, they are a medium sized dog breed.

 Their fur may come in a range of colors:

 This dog has a single coat which means they do not have excessive grooming needs and will do fine with a weekly brush.